imonlinux/linux-voice-assistant/docs/linux-voice-assistant-2mic-install.md

 - Expect logs like `Connected to Home Assistant`
 - Look for `[OWW] Detection: name=...` followed by re-arming/cycling
 - Ask: *“What time is it?”* and confirm TTS reply
-- If you do not get a voice response, check the Voice Assistant that you choose during registration has a voice assigned to it.
-      Setting -> Voice assistants -> Assist (the assistant you configured) -> Text-to-speech -> Voice

 ## 9. Change OWW detection model (Depricated-Wake word can be selected in HA now)